Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 - The Submarine Telegraph Cable alert now sends you to the correct tab.
 - You can no longer start another Submarine Telegraph Cable Expedition, if you already have one.
 - Anthropology in other countries should now give you some unique bones as well.

+Changes:
+- Some Technologies now improve the chances of a positive outcome of the Exotic Disease event during archaeological expeditions.